Viento-glitch/DotaAsist/README.md

-# DotaAsist
+# DotaAssist
 This program help players in game DOTA 2, now available only on rus language,

-But fuctions so easy to undestend in any languages.
+But functions so easy to understand in any languages.
 Now with this program we can easy saver timing of "Roshan","Aegis".
 !!!WARNING!!!
 Program takes information of ur'e UUID on hardware and stats of computer.